oscarvargash/biol_550_2022/week_02/README.md

 ### Exercise 2

-Perform the filtering and trimming in the second file `*R2*` and perform a quality control on the on both final files.
+Perform the filtering and trimming in the second file `*R2*`, then excute fastqc on both final files.
 Answer the following questions:

 1. Which file had more contaminants R1 or R2?
-2. Was there a significant difference between the filtered and trimmed file when compared with the non-filtered one? briefly explain
+2. Was there a significant after reads have been both trimmed and filtered when compared with the non-filtered ones? briefly explain

 <details>